 For example, if a child suffers a concussion after a trampoline leg breaks, you might assume the injury is the manufacturer's fault.
 But if the trampoline leg broke because of years of accumulated rust, and not because it was built with low-quality steel, you would get nothing if you only sued the manufacturer and not the owner who failed to properly take care of the equipment.

-It's crucial to understand exactly how the injury occurred.
+It's crucial to understand exactly how the injury happened.
 Most trampoline accidents fit into one of three scenarios:

-Once you know what happened and who is at fault, figuring out the type of lawsuit you should file becomes much easier.
+Once you figure out what happened and who is to blame, figuring out the type of claim you have becomes much easier.
 Here are the possibilities:

 Proper Maintenance.
 Trampoline owners must make sure the trampoline is in good condition.
 Like everything else, trampolines deteriorate over time—especially when left outside in the elements—and an owner who lets people jump on an old, rickety trampoline might be responsible for injuries.
-Trampolines also should not be near unsafe areas, such as a concrete patio or low-hanging power lines.
+Trampolines also shouldn't be located in an unsafe area, like on concrete patios or near low-hanging power lines.

 Proper Supervision.
-Owners must properly supervise people using the trampoline, especially those who may not understand the risks, such as children and teens.
+Owners must properly supervise people using the trampoline, especially those who may not understand the risks, such as young children and teens.
 People often get hurt on trampolines when they attempt dangerous tricks or jump with too many people on the trampoline at the same time.
 Proper supervision can help prevent trampoline injuries.